nzunigag/nzunigag.github.io/contact.md

 On campus, you can find me on the Ernest Cockrell Jr. Hall (ECJ) Building.
 I am in the 6th floor, office 6.506.

 #### Fill in The Form
-You can also fill in the following form with your information and I will get back to you.
+You can also fill in the following form with your information, and I will get back to you.

 {% include form.html %}